JohnDotHR/DriftParadise/README.md

 # DriftParadise

-Simple Drift team website coded in HTML/CSS/JS/JQ.
+Simple Drift team website coded in HTML/CSS/JS/.

 One-page styled with parrallax effects.

-On click of each team member a drawer pulls out of the right side with the memeber's car + information.
+On click of each team member a drawer pulls out of the right side with the member's car + information.

 Hover effects applied on images.